First Time Login

 The Alert Settings screen has options for setting the warning level and frequency for alerts specific to application actions.

 The Alert Services screen has options to create and edit alert services.
-The Alert Services screen displays existing alert services in a list that users can filter by Type, Level, and Enabled.
+The Alert Services screen displays existing services in a list that users can filter by Type, Level, and Enabled.

 To create a new alert service, click Add and fill out the form, then click Save.